FAQs

 If the school closes how will pupils with special educational needs and disabilities (SEND) be supported to transfer to a different school?

-The council would ensure that children with SEND are placed in schools that can fully meet their specific needs, including appropriate accessibility and additional staffing resources.
-A dedicated SEND Key Worker would be assigned to oversee their transition and ensure that Education, Health and Care Plans (EHCPs) are updated ready for consultation with new schools.
-Continuity of therapies and services, such as speech therapy, would be maintained before, during, and after the transition, with additional staff and specialists provided as needed.
-The council would assess eligibility for transport in accordance with its published policy.
+The council will ensure that children with SEND are placed in schools that can fully meet their specific needs, including appropriate accessibility and additional staffing resources.
+A dedicated SEND Key Worker has been assigned to oversee their transition and ensure that Education, Health and Care Plans (EHCPs) are updated ready for consultation with new schools.
+Continuity of therapies and services, such as speech therapy, will be maintained before, during, and after the transition, with additional staff and specialists provided as needed.
+The council will assess eligibility for transport in accordance with its published policy.

 What alternatives to closure have been considered?